DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 Note:
 - User stories are just a reminder to consider "who" is affected and "why" this thing is worthwhile.
 - The important thing is communicating why, not the format.
+- Ideally the builders understand the purpose so that they can better push back and propose alternatives.

 ### [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)